jacobobryant/biff/slate/source/index.html.md

 - **Websocket communication**.
 - Serving **static resources**.
 - **Multitenancy**.
 Run multiple apps from the same process.

+Also: instead of trying to do everything for everyone, Biff is designed to be easy to take apart (without forking).
+This should help mitigate the main drawback of frameworks, which is that it's often less work in the long run to just stitch the libraries together yourself.

 Biff is currently **alpha quality**, though I am using it in production for <a href="https://findka.com" target="_blank">Findka</a>.
 Join `#biff` on <a